 See also: The best Alienware laptops you can buy

-Last on today’s list of the best laptops for video editing is the MSI Creator 17.
-As the name suggests, it packs a large 17.3-inch display that offers plenty of real estate for your hard work.
-It’s up to par in terms of memory and storage with 16GB and up to 2TB respectively.
+Last on today’s list of the best laptops for video editing is the MSI Creator 15.
+As the name suggests, it packs a comfortable 15.6-inch display that offers plenty of real estate for your hard work.
+It’s up to par in memory and storage with 16GB and 512GB, respectively.
 Better yet, you can choose from a few different graphics cards to save yourself some cash.

 See also: The best MSI laptops to buy